Freedom of Information Act (FOIA)

 Step 1: Complete a Freedom of Information Act Request Form

 All requests for information must be made in written form.
-Forms are available for download from here, or from the Village Manager's Office, located on the second floor of Village Hall, 5127 Oakton Street, Skokie, IL 60077.
+Freedom of Information Act Forms (PDF) are available for download, or from the Village Manager's Office, located on the second floor of Village Hall, 5127 Oakton Street, Skokie, IL 60077.

 Once a form has been completed, requests for information covered under the Act should be referred to the Village Manager's Office, specifically the FOIA Officer.
 Any type of request for information should be accompanied by the request form.
 Forms should be completed even when there are concerns that the information may be exempt under the Act.
 It is important to be as direct/specific as possible when making a request.
 A request may be made in a letter format if it contains all the necessary information required on the forms.